Territorial disputes of the People's Republic of China: Taiwan

-The maritime area in South China Sea, which the PRC and ROC claimed sovereignty on area surrounding shoals and islands in the Sea, as well as historical right over the area in nine-dash line.

 Resolved disputes

 China was generally generous in resolving disputes with its southwest neighbors.
 According to academic Swaran Singh, China's generosity was likely motivated by the security concern of reducing foreign support for disgruntled groups within China's southwest border.

-In Central Asia, the newly-independent following the dissolution of the Soviet Union inherited the border disagreements with China, which had themselves been inherited from czarist Russia and the Qing dynasty.
+In Central Asia, the newly independent states following the dissolution of the Soviet Union inherited the border disagreements with China, which had themselves been inherited from Tsarist Russia and the Qing dynasty.
 China negotiated bilaterally to resolve its borders with these conflicts.
-Ultimately, China obtained Central Asian territory significantly less than what it had originally claimed.
+Ultimately, China obtained significantly less Central Asian territory than what it had originally claimed.
 Resolution of these disputes on territorial terms generally favorable to the Central Asian countries created goodwill for China, avoided conflict, and also resulted in recognition that the czarist era borders were imposed unjustly on China.

+Hong Kong

+Starting in July 1983, the Chinese and British government delegations began negotiations on the future of Hong Kong.
+On December 19, 1984, China and Britain signed the Sino-British Joint Declaration on the Question of Hong Kong in Beijing.
+On July 1, 1997, the People's Republic of China resumed the exercise of sovereignty over Hong Kong.

 Kazakhstan

-After the dissolution of the Soviet Union Kazakhstan became an independent country, and around 2,420 square kilometers of land was disputed with China.
+After the dissolution of the Soviet Union, Kazakhstan became an independent country, and around 2,420 square kilometers of land was disputed with China.
 A border treaty between the two nations was signed in Almaty on April 26, 1994, and ratified by the Kazakh president on June 15, 1995.
 China received around 22% of the total disputed territory, and Kazakhstan received the remaining 78%.

 Kyrgyzstan

 When Kyrgyzstan became independent in 1991 after the Soviet Union's dissolution, it inherited a section of the USSR-China frontier.
 The two countries delimited their border in 1996.
-Formal demarcation was hampered by opposition to the border treaty by elements of the Kyrgyz opposition, centred on Azimbek Beknazarov, as part of a wider movement against then-President Askar Akayev culminating in the Tulip Revolution.
-The border agreement was finalised in 2009, with China giving up part of the Khan Tengri Peak while Kyrgyzstan ceded the Uzengi-Kush, a mountainous area located south of the Issyk Kul region.
+Formal demarcation was hampered by opposition to the border treaty by the Kyrgyz opposition, centred on Azimbek Beknazarov, as part of a wider movement against the ex-President Askar Akayev culminating in the Tulip Revolution.
+The border agreement was finalized in 2009, with China giving up part of the Khan Tengri Peak while Kyrgyzstan ceded the Uzengi-Kush, a mountainous area located south of the Issyk Kul region.

 Laos

-Laos obtained a partial independence from France in 1949, around the time when Mao Zedong established the People's Republic of China after defeating Chiang Kai Shek's nationalist government in the Chinese Civil War.
-Consequently, China's adaptation of Stalinist principles in the form of Maoism influenced Laotian politics, fuelling demands for total independence from France, which was granted in 1953.
+Laos obtained a partial independence from France in 1949, around the time when the People's Republic of China was established after defeating the nationalist government in the Chinese Civil War.
 The boundary then became one between two sovereign independent states.
 The border was re-surveyed and demarcated in April 1992.